AntonioReyes/feed-interview-task/README.md

 users social media posts.
 To give users an idea how their posts perform as ads, we aggregate multiple insights and calculate a performance score.

-This short exercise is to create a function that can accept a post id and returns its aggregated insights data including the spend per outbound click, i.e. `post_total_spend / post_total_outbound_clicks`.
-See [Example Response](#example-response).

-You are free to use this project as a template but are not required to do so.
 A solution using TypeScript is preferred although plain JavaScript is also OK.
 Feel free to include any package dependencies that are required.